|

 Fortunately, you can generate and leverage social proof pretty easily.

-8 easy ways to present social proof
+8 easy ways to get and share social proof

-Here are eight easy-to-implement ideas for showcasing your social proof :
+Here are eight easy-to-implement ideas for showcasing your social proof:

 1. Provide content that people will want to share.